Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Introduction

 In this paper we solve Problem~\ref{prob:main} for $k=5$.
 Our solution consists of a classification theorem (Theorem~\ref{thm:discrete}) and an enumeration theorem (Theorem~\ref{thm:gf}), which we preview below.

-\begin{thm*}[Classification theorem; see also Theorem~\ref{thm:discrete}] Consider the set of binary bracelets of length $n$ with exactly 5 black beads.
+\begin{thm*}[Classification theorem; see also Theorem~\ref{thm:discrete}] Consider the set of binary bracelets of length $n$ and weight 5.
 Every nontrivial homometry class belongs to exactly one of the seven types $\mathsf{A}$--$\mathsf{G}$ in Figure~\ref{fig:k5 classification}. \end{thm*}

 For example, the homometric pair in~\eqref{example intro} is of Type~$\mathsf{A}$, where $n=12$ with $(i,j) = (1,2)$.
 As expected, our classification confirms that the homometry classes for $k=5$ are much more complicated than for $k=4$.
 In particular, there is a \emph{two}-parameter family of homometric pairs (Type~$\mathsf{A}$), as well as a family of homometric \emph{triples} (Type~$\mathsf{E}$).
 Despite the complicated structure of these nontrivial homometry classes, our theorem above leads us to the following closed-form generating function to count these classes for arbitrary $n$.